cjcoats/SMOKE-m3utilio/README.md

 comes out "right".
 In this new edition of SMOKE, these have all been chased down and fixed.

-The I/O API version of the `FLTERR` and `DBLERR` ("these `REAL`s are certainly unequal, up to reasonable round-off") functions were carefully tuned with tolerances that handle  the numerical inadequacies of all of the reasonable compute platforms (including WMO GRIB, which is *quite* bad).
-In several places, the SMOKE versions had tolerances that were tightened unreasonably by those un-knowing of the actual problems.
+The I/O API version of the `FLTERR` and `DBLERR` "these `REAL`s are certainly unequal, up to reasonable round-off" functions were carefully tuned with tolerances that handle  the numerical inadequacies of all of the reasonable compute platforms (including WMO GRIB, which is *quite* bad).
+In several places, the tolerances had been tightened unreasonably by those un-knowing of the actual problems.
 These have been fixed.

-In the biogenics, the photolysis process uses the tangent of the zenith angle.
-The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive trigopnometric and inverse-trigonometric functions and additional round-off error.
+In the biogenics, the photolysis process needs the tangent of the zenith angle.
+The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive trigonometric and inverse-trigonometric functions, and additional round-off error.
 The original SMOKE biogenics took advantage of the high-school trigonometry Pythagorean identities to compute this as
 <pre>
-        TANZEN = SQRT( (1/CZEN)^2 - 1 )
+        TAN(ZEN) = SQRT( (1/CZEN)^2 - 1 )
 </pre>
 with both lower round-off error and much-reduced computational cost.
 Someone in the mean-time replaced the improved version with the (lower quality) original.
 This has now been fixed.

 ### Scratch arrays, PARAMETERs, etc.

 Fortran-90 provides very simple and flexible array structure for "auto" local-variable arrays.
 SMOKE almost throughout avoids this simplicity, using `ALLOCATE` and `DEALLOCATE` for what should be local-variable arrays.
-This creates "memory fragmentation" (another form of memory leak), and increases cache and TLB overhead, in addition to adding considerable code-complexity.

 In a number of places, `ALLOCATE / DEALLOCATE` arrays were turned into auto arrays.
 (Doing this to the maximum extent possible would have been